zzxwill/oss/intl.en-US/Quick Start/Create a bucket.md

     -   The bucket name cannot be changed after being created.
 4. In the Region drop-down box, select the data center of the bucket.

-    The region cannot be changed after the bucket is created.
-To access OSS through the ECS intranet, select the same region as your ECS.
+    The region of a bucket cannot be changed after the bucket is created.
+To access OSS through the ECS intranet, select the same region as that of your ECS.

 5. In the Storage Class drop-down box, select a storage class for the bucket.
     -   Standard Storage: provides highly reliable, highly available, and high-performance object storage services that support frequent data accesses.